Zuehlke/software-engineering-corner/drafts/messaging-first-architecture.md

 Some interactions are still best done synchronously like fetching user details for a UI in real time or validating input.
 The real strength comes from knowing where async fits best: background jobs, cross-system workflows, retries, or anything that shouldn’t block the user.

-System can be hybrid.
+Systems can be hybrid.
 It’s not one or the other.
 It’s about picking the right tool for the job.

 If you're building distributed systems on Azure, or transitioning from a synchronous mindset like I was, I hope this gives you a good head start.